spikestats/spikestats.github.io/features/match-history.md

 Spike Stats displays your recent **Valorant matches** in an easy-to-swipe layout organized by game modes.

-> All your matches are permanently recorded and neatly categorized by episode & act in the [Matches Archive](/features/matches-archive).
+> All your matches are permanently recorded and neatly categorized by season (previously episode) & act in the [Matches Archive](/features/matches-archive).

 ## 🎮 Swipe Between Game Modes